simplespace-cat/GitHub-desktop/docs/process/issue-triage.md

 * Reduce the amount of time and back-and-forth needed to take an issue from being first-opened to `triaged` or closed
-* Accept input from the community that helps us deliver meaningful results to GitHub Desktop and its users
+* Accept input from the community that helps us deliver meaningful results to GitCub and its users

 ## The Issues List Is Our Backlog

-The GitHub Desktop issues list is what the maintainers team uses to guide our work.
+The GitCub issues list is what the maintainers team uses to guide our work.
 In order for our work to be focused and efficient, our issues list must be clean and well-organized.
 Accepting input from the community is a significant benefit *when it does not distract us from making things better*.